The New School -- Institute on Race, Power and Political Economy | Budget Equity Project logo

 Status: Complete

-Policy Area: Income and wealth support
+Policy Area: Income and wealth building

 Population(s) Served: Columbus residents with an income between 200-400 percent of the federal poverty level